WDI-SEA/js-array-string-methods/readme.md

               ];
 ```

 2.)
-Sort the list of `friends` above.
+Sort the list of `friends` above in alphabetical order.

 3.)
-There are a list of names in a string below.
-How could we sort them?
+There is a list of names in a string below.
+How could we sort them alphabetically?
 Hint: use string and array methods.

 ```js
 var friends = "Moe,Larry,Curly,Jane,Emma,Elizabeth,Elinor,Mary,Darcy,Grey,Lydia,Harriet";